SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md

 The OpenTelemetry Operator needs to know how to instrument containers.
 For this purpose, the `Instrumentation` resource must be created in the namespace where you want to use auto-instrumentation.
 Setting `instrumentation.createDefaultInstrumentation` to `true` and `instrumentation.instrumentationNamespaces` will help with that.

-The value of the flag `instrumentation.instrumentationNamespaces` is backslash comma-separated namespaces list, for example: `instrumentation.instrumentationNamespaces="ns1\,ns2\,ns3"`.
+The value of the flag `instrumentation.instrumentationNamespaces` is backslash comma-separated namespaces list.
+For example: `instrumentation.instrumentationNamespaces="ns1\,ns2\,ns3"`.

 1. Update dependencies: